 Cactus lucidus, Cactus pereskia, Pereskia foetens, Pereskia fragrans, Pereskia godseffiana, Pereskia longispina, Pereskia pereskia, Pereskia rubescens, Pereskia undulata

 Pereskia aculeata is a scrambling vine with stems that grow on trees.
-The stems are up to 33 feet (10 m) long and up to 1.2 inches (3 cm) thick.
-Younger stems have hooked thorns and older stems have clusters of woody spines.
+The stems are up to 33 feet (10 m) long and up to 1.2 inches (3 cm) in diameter.
+Younger stems have hooked thorns, and older stems have clusters of woody spines.
 Leaves are simple, entire, and deciduous in the dry season.
 They are up to 4 inches (10 cm) long and up to 1.6 inches (4 cm) wide.
-Flowers are numerous, produced in panicles, strongly scented, white, cream or pinkish and up to 2 inches (5 cm) in diameter.
-The fruit is a rounded berry, translucent, white to pink, yellow, orange or red and up to 0.8 inch (2 cm) in diameter.
+Flowers are numerous, produced in panicles, strongly scented, white, cream or pinkish, and up to 2 inches (5 cm) in diameter.
+Fruits are rounded berries, translucent, white to pink, yellow, orange, or red and up to 0.8 inches (2 cm) in diameter.

 How to Grow and Care